ZaneH/jenkins-docker-full/README.md

 When Jenkins is ready, visit http://localhost:8080/ to setup your first job.
 The default admin credentials are `admin:admin`.
 Create a "Pipeline" with any name.
 Configure your Jenkinsfile to pull from SCM and provide credentials if necessary.

-The `jenkins-agent` we built & ran before will already be connected to `jenkins-master` as a build node by this point.
+The `jenkins-agent` we built & ran before will already be connected to `jenkins-controller` as a build node by this point.
 Visit http://localhost:8080/manage/computer/ to manage connected nodes.